seetadev/EtherGlance/README.md

 # EtherGlance

-Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols and open source spreadsheet (EtherCalc) solutions.
+Developer tool to enable tabulation, computation, visualization, data management for developers to build solutions for the bottom of pyramid in the areas of healthcare using a variety of key blockchain protocols, AWS ASDI OpenAQ and UCSC Genome Browser datasets and open source spreadsheet (EtherCalc) solutions.

+AMAZON ASDI OpenAQ dataset initiative: This project utilizes AirQualityQuotient (AQQ) Tool built using AMAZON ASDI OpenAQ dataset and maps it with anonymized radiology chest X Rays data on Orthanc PACS server for early detection of respiratory diseases and infections.

 Case Study 1: EHR and Radiology services on the cloud using blockchain network and open source PACS and spreadsheet.
 EHR as a service aims at providing secure data storage, transparent data movement and data authenticity.